pmundhra/plum-ems/docs/current-state.md

   - Downgraded Python version requirement from 3.14 to 3.12-3.13 for better stability and library compatibility
   - Cleaned up JWT security code, removing Python 3.14 compatibility workarounds
   - Added model imports in main.py for SQLAlchemy relationship resolution
+  - Implemented Validation Service (T023) with duplicate detection using Redis
+  - Skipped T041 (Validation Consumer) as validation is synchronous
+  - Implemented Smart Scheduler Service (T025) and Ingestion Consumer (T042) for prioritization and batching

 ## Notes